CHERYLL SORIANO

 Tintiangko, J. & Soriano, C.R.
 (2020).
 Coworking Spaces in the Global South: Local Articulations and Imaginaries.
 Journal of Urban Technology, 27(1), 67-85.
 [Read postprint here]

 Soriano, CR & Panaligan, J.C.
 (2019).
 ‘Skill-makers’ in the platform economy: Transacting digital labor.
 In A. Athique & E. Baulch).
 Digital Transactions in Asia: Economic, Informational, and Social Exchanges (pp 172-191).
 London & New York: Routledge.
-[Preprint open access here]
+[Open access preprint]

 Soriano, C. & Gaw, F. (2022).
 Broadcasting anti-media populism in the Philippines: YouTube influencers, networked political brokerage, and implications for governance.
 Policy and Internet.
-[Open access preprint here]
+[Open access preprint]

 Soriano, C. (2014).
 Minorities and Online Political Mobilization: A Historical-Dialectical-Structurational Analysis.
 Journal of Creative Communications, 8, 89-106 [Read post print here]